Hardik-Jain1/Diamond-price-prediction-Project/README.md

 # Diamond-price-prediction-Project
-This is a Machine Learning project which can predicts the price o fa diamond given its weight, quality and dimensional measurements.
+The goal of the project is to build a model that can accurately predict the price of a diamond given its weight, quality and dimensional measurements.